JHR1986/Challenge-1/README.md

     -   Ensure that the TODO 2 item is removed from the list.

-I also ensured that there were images taken after every step, and there is a video recorded of the process (see items below)
+I also ensured that there were images taken after every step, and there is a video recorded of the process (see items below).

 ### Test Reporting and Documentation

 1.  **Test Report**:

-    -   The user can then generate a test report summarizing the test results using Allure.
+    -   I was able to generate a test report summarizing the test results using Allure.

 2.  **Screenshots**:

-    -   The user can also include screenshots of the application at different stages of the test execution.
+    -   I was also able to include 8 screenshots of the application at different stages of the test execution.

 3.  **Video Recording**:

-    -   Include a video recording of each execution.
+    -   There is alsos a video recording of each execution included as well.

 ### Running the Tests